jlia904/junbang.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-I am a masters student at Columbia University, advised by [Carl Vondrick](https://www.cs.columbia.edu/~vondrick/).
+I am a master's student at Columbia University, advised by [Carl Vondrick](https://www.cs.columbia.edu/~vondrick/).
 Previously I completed my BE(Hons) in Mechatronics Engineering at The University of Auckland, where I worked on robotics advised by [Minas Liarokapis](https://minasliarokapis.com/).

 My research focuses on developing generalized robotic agents for dexterious manipulation.
 I am particularly interested in leveraging large-scale pretraining of language and vision models to enhance the capabilities and adaptability of robotic systems to perform complex tasks.